-The School of Public Health offers several ways to help finance your graduate education.
+The College for Public Health & Social Justice offers several ways to help finance your graduate education.
 Opportunities include a limited number of merit-based scholarships, graduate research assistantships and part-time jobs.
 Awards are made to applicants with the highest combinations of GPAs and test scores who complete their applications by February 15.

 Competitive applicants usually rank in the top 20 percent of the applicant pool.
 Recipients are typically notified by their program directors sometime between April 1 and June 1.
 No separate applications, documents or essays are required for consideration.